bjonnala/Movie-API/README.md

 * password: Password1

 ## Database connection string in MovieAPI web.config file needs to be updated accordingly.
+* movies.bak is the database backup file added to the project.
 ```
 Connection string MovieEntities needs to replaced with SQL server credentials.
 ```